Weekend worship celebration

 Do you ever feel alone in a crowd?
 We are surrounded by crowds of people all the time, but still we can remain lonely and isolated from true community.
 Life is not meant to be lived alone.
 Large church celebrations are valuable because it is encouraging when the whole church comes together.
 But large group gatherings are incomplete.
 We need community – the kind we can only get in small groups of people who really know each other and love each other in an environment of acceptance and grace.
 Jesus taught his followers to live and love together – in community.
 And so, in addition to large gatherings on Sundays, Living Faith Christian Fellowship puts a strong emphasis on life groups; small groups (6-15) of people who meet together in a home once a week.

 Jesus spent some time in large groups, but he spent even more time with his small group of 12.
 They “did life” together and Jesus’ influence taught them, matured them, and transformed them.
-At Living Faith Christian Fellowship, we call our small groups “Life Groups”.
-In our Life Groups we help each other on our common journey to grow in our relationship with God.
+At Living Faith Christian Fellowship, we call our small groups “Simple Churches”.
+In these home meetings we help each other on our common journey to grow in our relationship with God.
 We share our personal struggles and discuss how to apply God’s word to our individual lives.
 We find ways to serve others both in and out of the church.
 Most importantly, we love each other.
-We help those that are hurting, and celebrate with those who are rejoicing.
+We help those that are hurting and celebrate with those who are rejoicing.

 Have you ever been absent from church, and knew that no one noticed?
-It won’t happen in a Life Group.
+It won’t happen in a Simple Church.
 Need a helping hand to get you through a difficult time?
-It’s the people in your Life Group who will gladly be there for you.
-Praying together, discovering together, and serving together are what Life Groups are all about.
+It’s the people in your Simple Church who will gladly be there for you.
+Praying together, discovering together, and serving together are what Simple Churches are all about.

 Mentoring Groups for life transformation